Vasectomy: everything you need to know about getting “the snip”

 Vasectomy risks and recovery

-Some men may choose to have a vasectomy under sedation instead of surgery, where you’re under anaesthetic.
+Some men may choose to have a vasectomy under sedation instead of anaesthetic.
 Possible complications immediately after surgery include infection and internal bleeding but these are 1–2%, and even lower with the no-scalpel method.

 After the anaesthetic wears off there may be bruising and a low-grade soreness and ache.
 Dr Cashion again compares this with a dental procedure.
 In his experience, at least half of men won’t need pain relief.
 Others will be fine with ibroprufen or paracetemol, and the pain should ease within a few days with full recovery by day seven.